MacaPecha/devsite-docs/guides/sdks/official/android.en.md

 ### ProGuard

-If you're planning on optimizing your app with ProGuard, make sure that you exclude the Mercado Pago bindings.
+If you're planning on optimizing your app with ProGuard, make sure that you exclude the Mercado Libre bindings.
 You can do this by adding the following to your app's `proguard.cfg` file:

     -keep class com.mercadopago.** { *; }